tfabris/CrowCam/README.md

 You can then do one or both of the following:
 - SSH into the Synology NAS and launch the script at the SSH prompt.
-  Note: some of the commands in some scripts might require sudo.
+  Note: some of the commands in some scripts might require elevation, so when testing on the Synology, launch the script with sudo.
 Example:
 ```
      sudo ./CrowCam.sh
 ```